K, special K, vitamin K

 How ketamine is used

 Ketamine is usually manufactured as a liquid, which is then evaporated to form a powder that can be snorted or dissolved in other liquids and swallowed.
-A few users have reported injecting it.
-It can also be smoked, mixed with tobacco or cannabis, in a joint or pipe.
+It is usually sold in ‘bumps’ (a small amount of powder) or grams.
+Ketamine is usually snorted (a bump is snorted through a small glass nasal inhaler called a ‘bumper’) although it can also be swallowed, smoked or injected.

 Ketamine produces a feeling of detachment from one's body and the external world.
 It does this by reducing or blocking signals to the conscious mind from other parts of the brain, typically the senses.